0xSaturno/rivals-vfx-editor/README.md

 ## **🌈 VFX Editor Usage**

-1. **Open the `vfx-editor.html` file** in any Chromium-based browser.
-> Disable any dark mode extensions for the html page only to ensure better compatibility.
+1. **Launch the `Rivals VFX Editor.exe` app**.
 2. **Load your .json files** by dragging them into the import area or by clicking to select them.
 3. **Select the parameters** you want to modify using the checkboxes.
 4. **Use the global controls** in the left panel to make your desired changes.
 5. **Save your files** by clicking the "Save Files" button.
-A window will appear to ask for your output folder, grant the browser access to that path.
+A window will appear to ask for your output folder, grant the app access to that path.
 The modified files will be saved to a new folder named `output` in the same location you chose to save.
 6. **Convert your edited .json files** with the `convert_to_uasset.bat` script, wait for the conversion to complete and the converted files will be ready for paking.

 ## **🔄️ Conversion Scripts Usage**